CCSU-Robotics-Research/techdocs-llm/README.md

 # LLM in Workforce: Knowledge Capture and Transfer

-Video → Tech Docs utilizing various AI models for text &amp; photo/video
+Video → Tech Docs utilizing AI for technical documentation creation and human input to insert images.

-The Video to Technical Documentation Generator is a desktop application that automatically converts instructional videos into detailed technical documentation.
-It uses AI to transcribe audio, analyze video content, and generate structured documentation with relevant screenshots.
+The Video to Technical Documentation Generator is a desktop application that converts instructional videos into detailed technical documentation and allows the user to insert images.
+It uses AI to transcribe audio, analyze video content, generate structured documentation, and creates placeholders for images that th euser will select.

 ## Usage:

 This system accepts only .mov, .mp4, .avi, and .mkv files.
 All other file types are rejected.

 Drag and drop a valid video file or choose a video file to upload using the system file explorer.
-Confirm the video you want to process is correct, then the system will process the video into work instructions with keyframes.
-All output is saved in the /output directory in the project repository.
+Confirm the video you want to process is correct and, optionally, provide context regarding the content of the video.
+Then, the system will process the video into work instructions with image placeholders.
+The system will show the user a description of an ideal image and multiple images for each placeholder.
+All output is saved in the directory of the user's choosing.

-After processing a video, make sure to move the generated documentation files and keyframes to another location on your local machine.
-Failure to do so will cause the output to be overwritten in subsequent video processing requests.

-**Note:** Please be mindful that processing a video can be somewhat expensive.
-Running a 12-minute robotics lab video costed about 3-4 USD.
-Please plan your tests accordingly.
+Subsequent runs of the video should be saved in a new file location as the system will overwrite the files of the directory.

+**Note:** Processing a 10 minute video costs about $0.30 and around 5 minutes.

 ## System/OS Package Requirements:
+Windows 11, macOS or Linux are required for this system to operate.

 You must have these packages installed to your local machine prior to installing any Python packages.

 - **Python**: Install the latest version of Python from https://python.org.
 Verify Python is installed with `python --version`.
+Python version 3.11 or newer is required.
 - **FFmpeg**: Install the latest version from https://ffmpeg.org, or use the Homebrew package manager.
 Verify FFmpeg is installed on your system with `ffmpeg -version`.
 - **tkinter:** Tkinter should already be included as a part of Python.
 However, to install tkinter, use `sudo apt-get install python3-tk`.
 If that doesn't work, try `pip install tk`.
 To verify installation of tkinter, run `python -m tkinter` in the Terminal.
 If you see a GUI window popup, then Tkinter is installed on your system. _(NOTE: Despite successful installation, you may see a warning in PyCharm saying "Package requirement 'tkinter' is not satisfied" — if the program still runs and displays a GUI window, you can safely ignore this warning.)_